Greenhouse gas emissions and atmospheric concentrations have increased over the past 150 years

 Scientists know with virtual certainty that increasing greenhouse gas concentrations tend to warm the planet.
 In computer-based models, rising concentrations of greenhouse gases produce an increase in the average surface temperature of the earth over time.
 Rising temperatures may produce changes in precipitation patterns, storm severity, and sea level.
-Collectively, these changes are commonly referred to as climate change.
+Collectively, this is commonly referred to as climate change.

-Assessments by the Intergovernmental Panel on Climate Change (IPCC) suggest that the earths climate has warmed 0.85°C (1.53oF), from 1880 to 2012, and that human activity affecting the atmosphere is likely an important driving factor.
-The IPCCs Fifth Assessment Report (Summary for Policymakers) states, "Human influence has been detected in warming of the atmosphere and the ocean, in changes in the global water cycle, in reductions in snow and ice, in global mean sea level rise, and in changes in some climate extremes.
+Assessments by the Intergovernmental Panel on Climate Change (IPCC) suggest that the earth's climate warmed 0.85℃ (1.53oF) between 1880 to 2012 and that human activity affecting the atmosphere is likely an important driving factor.
+The IPCC's Fifth Assessment Report (Summary for Policymakers) states, "Human influence has been detected in warming of the atmosphere and the ocean, in changes in the global water cycle, in reductions in snow and ice, in global mean sea level rise, and in changes in some climate extremes.
 It is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century."

 Did you know?

-Fossil fuels supplied about 82% of the primary energy consumed in the United States and were responsible for about 94% of total U.S. carbon dioxide emissions in 2013.
+Fossil fuels supplied about 81% of the primary energy consumed in the United States and were responsible for about 93% of total U.S. carbon dioxide emissions from human activity in 2015.